 Ethereum Web3 Development Environment

-Remix is an open-source tool for creating smart contracts and building Web3 applications with Solidity.
+Remix is an open-source tool for creating smart contracts and building Web3 apps with Solidity.
 Remix functions both as a compiler and IDE, and it is available as a browser and a desktop application that you can run locally.
-Remix also provides educational modules for learning the Solidity programming language.

-Embark is a framework that you can use to develop and deploy dApps on Ethereum, EVM chains, and decentralized storage networks such as IPFS and Swarm.
+Embark is a framework you can use to develop and deploy dApps on Ethereum, EVM chains, and decentralized storage networks such as IPFS and Swarm (more on those in a minute).

 The Testing Environment for Web3 Apps

-Web3 applications don’t exist in isolation; they have logic that interacts with the network, including the blockchain’s global state, decentralized storage systems (more on that in a bit), and other types of data.
+Web3 apps don’t exist in isolation; they have logic that interacts with the blockchain network, including the global state, decentralized storage systems, miners, blocks, other smart contracts, and other types of data.

 Ethereum Testnets

-Apps generate data, and that data needs to be stored somewhere.
-Developers of both Web2 and Web3 applications need file storage, and different storage options can have different prioritizations of scalability, availability, and usability.
+Apps generate data that needs to be stored somewhere.
+Developers of both Web2 and Web3 applications need file storage, and different storage providers can have different prioritizations of scalability, availability, and usability.

-Web3 apps on Bitcoin, Ethereum, and other blockchain networks can use the same decentralized file storage options to securely store their data.
-With decentralized storage, you can significantly reduce downtime risks and ensure consistent availability because millions of computers serve as nodes to deliver content as needed.
+Web3 apps on Bitcoin, Ethereum, and other blockchain networks can use decentralized file storage options to securely store data.
+With decentralized storage providers, you can significantly reduce downtime risks and ensure consistent availability because millions of computers can serve as nodes to deliver content as needed.
 Decentralized file storage solutions make your Web3 apps more resistant to censorship because it is difficult to shut down decentralized and distributed servers.
 Decentralized file storage includes:

 - IPFS is a distributed file system designed to help store and access data across a peer-to-peer network.
 IPFS empowers developers to store, timestamp, and secure large files without having to put the data itself on-chain.